Azure/azure-signalr/docs/use-signalr-service.md

 #### `MaxPollIntervalInSeconds`

 - Default value is `5`
-- This option specifies the longest time in Azure SignalR Service to cleanup idle `LongPolling` connections that useful in scenarios that clients have extra long time between 2 poll requests.
+- This option defines the max poll interval allowed for `LongPolling` connections in Azure SignalR Service.
+If the next poll request does not come in within `MaxPollIntervalInSeconds`, Azure SignalR Service cleans up the client connection.
 Notes that Azure SignalR Service will also clean up connections when cached waiting to write buffer size is greater than `1Mb` to ensure service performance.
 - The value is limited to `[1, 300]`.

 #### Sample